-In urban landscapes, concrete and other impermeable surfaces, together with the removal of vegetation, result in increased surface water run-off.
+In urban landscapes, concrete and other impermeable surfaces, together with the removal of vegetation, result in increased surface water run off.

 The growing trend to pave our driveways and front gardens allows rainwater to be quickly directed into the drainage system, which during heavy rain and storms can cause local flooding.

-Rainwater gardens were first developed in the United States in the 1990s and it is a popular approach for flood prevention.
+Rain gardens were first developed in the United States in the 1990s and it is a popular approach for flood prevention.